awslabs/cdk-eks-blueprints/docs/addons/aws-alb-default-ingress-class.md

 # AWS ALB Default IngressClass Add-on

+> [!WARNING]
+> **This AddOn is for use specifically with EKS Auto Mode, and will not work with non-Auto Mode clusters.
+For non-Auto Mode clusters, please use [AwsLoadBalancerControllerAddOn](./aws-load-balancer-controller.md)**

 The AWS ALB Default IngressClass Add-on creates a default IngressClass resource for the AWS Application Load Balancer (ALB) Controller in your EKS cluster.
-This add-on simplifies the process of using the AWS Load Balancer Controller with Kubernetes Ingress resources by providing a default IngressClass that's automatically configured to work with the ALB controller.
+This add-on simplifies the process of using the AWS Load Balancer Controller on EKS Auto Mode with Kubernetes Ingress resources by providing a default IngressClass that's automatically configured to work with the ALB controller.

+> [!NOTE]
+> AWS Load Balancer Controller is automatically deployed and managed on your cluster as a part of EKS Auto Mode

 ## Usage